dineshseralathan/tech-assignment/README.md

        mvn install

-Above command will build the project, run JUnits, other automated tests and creates the executable jar
+Above command will build the project, run JUnits, other automated tests ( please check the folder <i>target\surefire-reports</i> for Junit reports) and creates the executable jar

 # REST API